slowernews/wisdom-tldr/README.md

 > *'Money is energy.'*

 CHALLENGE: [Negotiation](#on-negotiation) establishes the price (exchange rate between money and value).
-That said, a bad/good negotiation might mean that you are adding more/less value to the world than receiving money for it.
+That said, a bad/good negotiation means that you are adding more/less value to the world than receiving money for it.